pimutils/khal/doc/source/configspec.rst

 The [keybindings] section
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-keybindings for `ikhal` are set here.
+keybindings for :command:`ikhal` are set here.
 You can bind more than one key
 (combination) to a command by supplying a comma-seperated list of keys.
+For binding key combinations just add concatenate them (with a space in
+between), e.g. **ctrl n**.

 .. _keybindings-save: